 Can we include any religious elements in the funeral?

 Yes, if you wish to sing hymns or for someone to say a prayer that’s absolutely fine.
 Sometimes people find this comforting even if they are not religious.

 My fee in 2023 is £700 for weddings.
 This includes script writing, all meetings, a rehearsal, travel and my undivided attention on the day to make sure your ceremony is perfect plus much more.
 Full details of what’s included are on my Weddings page.

 For namings I charge £300.
 This includes script writing, all meetings, travel and my undivided attention on the day to make sure your ceremony goes just the way you want it to.
 Full details of what’s included are on my Namings page.

 My fee for funerals is £240.
 This includes script writing, all meetings, travel and my undivided attention for the ceremony to celebrate the life of your loved one.
 Full details of what’s included are on my Funerals page.

 What happens if you’re ill on the day of our ceremony?

 If for any reason I am unable to deliver your ceremony as planned on the day, which is highly unlikely, I will arrange for another fully qualified Humanists UK celebrant to lead your ceremony in my place without any cost to you.

-Do you have a privacy statement?
+Do you have a privacy statement for your humanist ceremonies?

 Yes, I carefully retain your data for specific purposes relating to writing and delivering ceremonies.
 This is stored using encryption and anonymised after a certain period of time.
 Please contact me for a copy of my Privacy Statement.